!Header Top Bar

 Don’t Tolerate Rough Play

-Cats are hunters by nature.
-Fluffy takes her ‘lioning’ practice quite seriously, and may scratch or bite you.
-If she bites lightly or bats you playfully with her paw, but doesn’t use force or extend her claws, she’s just being silly.
-However, if she truly attacks, it’s a different story.
-Nip that habit in the bud!
-Don’t punish your feisty feline.
-Just reprimand her verbally in a stern, disapproving tone of voice, and then walk away.
+Play with your cat to channel her natural hunting instincts.
+Fluffy takes her ‘lioning’ practice quite seriously, which may lead her to scratch or bite you.
+If she bites lightly or bats you playfully with her paw, without using force or extending her claws, she’s just being playful.
+However, if she truly attacks, that’s a serious issue.
+Nip that aggressive behavior in the bud!
+Don’t punish your feisty feline; instead, reprimand her verbally in a stern, disapproving tone of voice, and then walk away.

 Don’t Play Favorites